bcornec/wod-set/profile/USER-GUIDE.md

 ![navigate register button](img/hackshack-workshops.png)

 At this point, the registration panel pops up.
-Enter the details requested and click on the **Take the Workshop** button.
+Enter the details requested and click on the **Register for the Workshop** button.
 In a matter of just a few minutes, you’ll start your workshop.

 ![take the workshop](img/hackshack-register.png)